 Section 7.07 of the sample bylaws provides a list that prioritizes how the co-op will repurchase the membership shares of various members.
 This will help organize the buy-back (redemption) of shares mentioned in Section 6 and should be customized to suit the co-op’s preferences and realities.
 For instance, a worker co-op may prioritize redeeming the shares of a deceased member and may not redeem members’ shares once they reach a certain age.
 The Act only allows for co-ops to take up to one year to buy back shares of outgoing members therefore they should be prioritized.
 Payments to remaining members usually have the lowest priority as they can be issued membership shares instead of cash.

-This section of the sample bylaws provides regulations and guidelines for members’ meetings.
-Your bylaws should outline some of the basics including:
+When writing co-op bylaws in Manitoba, this section of the sample bylaws provides regulations and guidelines for members’ meetings.
+When writing co-op bylaws in Manitoba, you should outline some of the basics including:

 You should include provisions that either allow or prevent electronic meetings.
 The bylaws don’t have to include instructions on how these meetings should be conducted, but should require that such meetings adequately accommodate all members.
 Also, your bylaws should clarify the process for mail-in or electronic voting, if you decide to allow these processes.